punlife/SoftwareEngineering_Year2_AndroidApp/indi_report/lukasz_drozda.md

 * Researched UI designs and started preliminary designs of the UI

 ## Week 03:
+* Wrote parts of the Requirement Audit document
+* Created mock ups about the layout of the app and the game itself
+* Started planning the classes for the logic behind the game

 ## Week 04:
 ## Week 05:
 ## Week 06: